 Tip: This is a great type of post to publish when you launch a new product or promoting a new campaign

-f you want to add music to a short video you share on Facebook without getting into trouble with copyrights, you’ll love this feature!
+If you want to add music to a short video you share on Facebook without getting into trouble with copyrights, you’ll love this feature!

 Go to the Publishing Tools tab on your page and click the Sound Collection option in the left menu.
 You can then access thousands of royalty-free music tracks and sound effects that you can download.
 Note that these are pre-cleared for use with Facebook and Instagram only.
+II am currently using this feature as I am creating a lot of videos and this one really come handy.
+Customize Your News Feed to Boost Your Experiences on Facebook.

 The Facebook algorithm and the posts that get shown in the news feed can be a constant source of frustration or inspiration.
 Fortunately, Facebook has several features that allow you to control what you see or what you won’t see to some extent.